purcell/airspeed/README.md

 ## Selling points

 * Compatible with Velocity templates
-* Compatible with Python 2.1 and greater, including Jython
+* Compatible with Python 2.6 and greater, including Jython
 * Features include macros definitions, conditionals, sub-templates and much more
 * Airspeed is already being put to serious use
 * Comprehensive set of unit tests; the entire library was written test-first
-* Reasonably fast, especially when used with [mod_python](http://www.modpython.org/)
+* Reasonably fast
 * A single Python module of a few kilobytes, and not the 500kb of Velocity
 * Liberal licence (BSD-style)